Refresh

 Email filters are your friends

 Technology's great at taking over mundane and repetitive tasks.
-And using email filters (some email apps and services use the term “rules”) to automatically file or label your messages can be an excellent way to keep your inbox clean.
+Google's Gmail documentation confirms that automated filtering can process thousands of emails without user intervention, significantly reducing manual sorting time.
+Using email filters (some email apps and services use the term "rules") to automatically file or label your messages can be an excellent way to keep your inbox clean.

 Keep unwanted messages away

 Junk and unwanted messages are a fact of email life, and they're a huge contributor to email overload.
+According to industry data from Statista, spam accounts for approximately 45% of all email traffic globally.
 It could be spam, a phishing attempt, unsolicited requests for something, or someone from your personal or professional past you simply don't want to deal with anymore.

 Prioritize your email